 - Scavengers had a rank system.
-Near the top were the night-soil men, independent contractors at the very edge of the legitimate economy. - The collecting of human waste by the medieval "rakers" and "gong-fermors" was a venerable profession.
-In London by the mid-1850's night-soil men in teams of four cleaned cesspools between midnight and 5:00 a.m.
-A "ropeman," a "holeman," and two "tubmen" did foul work, but the pay was good.
-A bottle of gin for their labors was a common courtesy. - Once the cesspool was emptied the cart was destined for one of the city's dust stall yards, laystalls, or manure wharves that accepted deposits of human waste.
+Near the top were the night-soil men.
+Independent contractors at the very edge of the legitimate economy. - The collecting of human waste by the medieval "rakers" and "gong-fermors" was a venerable profession.
+By the mid-1850's in London night-soil men in teams of four cleaned cesspools between midnight and 5:00 a.m.
+A "ropeman," a "holeman," and two "tubmen" did foul work, but the pay was good. - Once the pool was emptied the cart was destined for one of the city's dust stall yards, laystalls, or manure wharves that accepted deposits of human waste.
 There was a market for waste as fertilizer with farmers located outside the city.

-Night-Soil Economics 1854 (2)
+Night-Soil Economics 1854 (Continued)

 - London, due to geographic protection from invasion, was the most sprawling of European cities extending well beyond its Roman walls.
 That meant longer transport times for the manure to get to the farms.
 Wages increased for night-soil men to twice that of the average skilled laborer.
-The financial cost of removing waste exceeded the environmental cost of just letting it accumulate-especially for landlords who were not living over cesspools and not directly affected. - Cesspools frequently were not properly maintained and infrequently cleaned if revenue from agricultural manure was insufficient to cover removal costs.
-Cellars full of several years nightsoil to a depth of three feet were not uncommon in the worst cases. - A 1849 survey of 15,000 homes found that almost 3,000 had offensive smells from bad drainage, while a thousand had "privities" and water closets in a very offensive state.
-One in twenty had human waste piling up in the cellar.
+The financial cost of removing waste exceeded the environmental cost of just letting it accumulate-especially for landlords who were not living over cesspools and not directly affected. - Cesspools frequently were not properly maintained and infrequently cleaned if revenue from agricultural manure was insufficient to cover removal costs. - In addition America was shipping solidified bird droppings (or guano) to England starting in 1847 at a price far below cesspool manure, which cut revenue. - > Thousands of privies and daily buckets of waste all added to the problems of open sewers and filth along city streets.
+And a new invention--the water closet with a flushing device all added to the likelihood of cesspools overflowing.